Numpy-Panda/snake-ai-pytorch/README.md

 # Teach AI To Play Snake!
-Reinforcement Learning With PyTorch (will be finished before 19th March)
+Reinforcement Learning With PyTorch (to be finished)